wtak23/airtraffic/_sources/network_analysis.txt

 -  For instance, **SF to LA** (17757 flights) and **LA to SF** (17409 flights) were the most frequent made trip.

--  As these values are very close, it's reasonable to say most of the flights were round trip
+-  As these values are very close, it's reasonable to believe most of the flights were **round trips**

--  (the small difference in flight-counts can be due to missed flight, permanent relocation, etc)'
+-  (the small difference in flight-counts can be due to missed flight, permanent relocation, etc)

-Let's next plot the top 500 trips.
+Let's next plot the top 500 ``trips``.

 .. code:: python